salsanfilippo/js-extensions/README.md

 <a name="new_String_new"></a>
 ### new String()
-Placeholder for the natove String class.
+Placeholder for the native String class.
 The methods below are extension methods.

 <a name="String+clone"></a>
 ### string.clone() ⇒ <code>[String](#String)</code>